jangot/archipelago-rules/.github/copilot/test-instructions.md

 ### Principles

-- Test complete user flows through the API.
+- Test complete user flows through the API using the actual application with real service implementations.
+- Avoid mocking internal services in E2E tests - use the complete dependency chain to test the full system integration.
-- Use a test database or in-memory database.
+- Use a dedicated test database (preferably in-memory) to ensure test isolation.
-- Focus on testing endpoints and their responses.
+- Focus on testing endpoints and their responses in real-world scenarios.
-- Verify that authentication, validation, and business logic work correctly together.
+- Verify that authentication, validation, and business logic work correctly together within the full application context.
+- Test the application configuration, middleware, pipes, guards, and interceptors as they would run in production.

 ### Controller E2E Testing

-- Test API endpoints with real HTTP requests.
+- Test API endpoints with real HTTP requests against a fully configured application.
+- Use real service implementations throughout the dependency chain whenever possible.
-- Verify request validation, authentication, and authorization.
+- Verify request validation, authentication, and authorization with actual middleware, guards, and pipes.
-- Test success and error responses.
+- Test success and error responses in real-world scenarios.
+- Only mock true external dependencies that would connect to third-party systems.

 ```typescript
 describe('AuthController (e2e)', () => {